garnettjr/f1-telemetry-dashboard-project/README.md

     .reset_index(drop=True)
 ```

-- print that list into the console:
+- Print that list into the console:

 ```
 print(fastest_laps[['Driver', 'LapTime']])